Vanilla Kubernetes

 • Pod

 Technically, it is the place where the application is running.
-The other objects are about to create the pod with proper configuration and make it reachable.

-Simple deployment with PVC and secret
+Simple Deployment with PVC and Secret

 kubernetes diagram pvc secret